How to Sync Multiple Calendars: 2025 Setup Guide

 - Travel time.

-- Task reminders: If you use your calendar as a to-do list, don't sync those 15-minute tasks to your boss's view.
-It looks messy.
+- Task reminders.
+If you use your calendar as a to-do list, you don't want to sync all those 15-minute tasks to your boss's calendar.
+It will look messy.

-- Holidays: Most calendar platforms have built-in holiday overlays.
-Syncing a "US Holidays" calendar to another "US Holidays" calendar just creates duplicates.
+- Holidays.
+Most calendar platforms have a built-in holiday calendar.
+Syncing a "US Holidays" calendar to another "US Holidays" calendar will just create a bunch of duplicates.

-This is the biggest concern for most users.
-You want availability, not transparency.
+This is the biggest concern for most people.
+You want to show your availability, not your whole life story.

-When setting up your sync rules in Caltsu, pay attention to the Event Title settings.
+When you're setting up your syncs in Caltsu, pay close attention to the Event Title settings.

 - Option A: Full Sync.
-Copies the exact title and description.
-Useful if you are syncing between two accounts you own (e.g., Desktop to Mobile).
+This will copy the exact title and description of your event.
+This is useful if you're syncing between two accounts that you own.

 - Option B: Obfuscated Sync (Recommended).
-Replaces the title with a generic term like "Busy," "Unavailable," or "Caltsu Sync."
+This will replace the title of your event with a generic term like "Busy," "Unavailable," or "Personal."

-Pro Tip: Use a specific tag for the generic title so you know where it came from.
-For example, set events from your Personal calendar to show up as "Personal Commitment" on your Work calendar.
-It sounds professional but reveals nothing.
+Pro Tip: Use a specific title so you know where the event came from.
+For example, you can set events from your personal calendar to show up as "Personal Commitment" on your work calendar.
+It sounds professional but doesn't reveal anything.

-Even with the best tools, logic errors happen.
-Here is how to fix common issues.
+Even with the best tools, you can still run into issues.
+Here's how to fix the most common ones.

 The Infinite Loop